huaminghuangtw/Second-Brain/Homepage.md

 >                 steps: entry.steps || NO_DATA
 >             };
 >         })
->         .slice(0, -1); // Exclude the last entry since it won't have a "yesterday" entry
+>         .slice(0, -1); // Exclude the last entry since it won’t have a "yesterday" entry
 > }
 >
 > const [data7, data30, data90, data180] = [7, 30, 90, 180].map(getData);